How to Start & Maintain Your New Traeger: First Time Users Guide

 The main consideration when storing your pellets is moisture.
 If your pellets get damp you will end up with pellets that don’t burn hot, and you will struggle to reach and maintain your desired temperature.
-If they get really damp, they will swell and you will be left with sawdust.
-Needless to say, this will not go down well in your Traeger.
+If they get really damp, they will swell and can block the auger.

 If you live in a very cold climate, this is of even greater importance.
 If temperatures fall below freezing, pellets left in the pellet box can freeze, swell, break down into sawdust and completely clog up your auger.
 If your auger also freezes up, you will be left with quite a mess that will take some dismantling to rectify.

 As far as general maintenance, it is advisable to cover your drip tray with aluminium foil for easy clean-up.

 Don’t get me wrong, the Traeger is a great smoker/grill straight out of the box.
 But there are ways you can get even more out of your Traeger.

 We have a guide to the best Traeger accessories you can check out.